archanpatkar/ChurchEncodings/README.md

 # ChurchEncodings
-Lambda Calculus Encodings
+### Church encoding is a means of representing data and operators in the lambda calculus.